 You will see many products show up when you search for eco-friendly, palm oil free laundry detergent.
 Know that just because it has an eco-friendly name doesn’t mean they make it without palm oil.

 To ensure laundry soap is eco-friendly, it should be certified Palm Oil Free.
+Ask companies to certify their products Palm Oil Free with Orangutan Alliance or with Palm Oil Free Certification Trademark Programme (POFCAP).

 Laundry soap without palm oil